Relightable 3D Gaussians: Realistic Point Cloud Relighting with BRDF Decomposition and Ray Tracing: Introduction

-In this paper, we aim to develop a comprehensive rendering pipeline solely based on 3D Gaussian representation, supporting relighting, editing, and ray tracing of a reconstructed 3D point cloud.
-We additionally assign each 3D Gaussian point with normal, BRDF properties, and incident light information to model per-point light reflectance.
-In contrast to the plain volume rendering in the original 3DGS~\cite{kerbl20233d}, we apply physically based rendering (PBR) to get a PBR color for each 3D Gaussian point, which is then alpha-composited to obtain a rendered color for the corresponding image pixel.
-For robust material and lighting estimation, we split the incident light into a global environment map and a local incident light field.
-To tackle the point-based ray-tracing problem, we propose a novel tracing method based on the bounding volume hierarchy (BVH), which enables efficient visibility baking of each 3D Gaussian point and realistic rendering of a scene with shadow effect.
-Moreover, proper regularizations are introduced to mitigate the material and lighting ambiguities during the optimization, including a novel base color regularization, BRDF smoothness, and lighting regularization.
+In this paper, we aim to reconstruct a relightable 3D Gaussian point cloud from multi-view images with a differentiable rendering framework and achieve realistic relighting.
+We make 3D Gaussian relightable by assigning it with additional normal, BRDF properties, and incident light information to model per-point light reflectance.
+In contrast to the plain alpha blending in the original 3DGS~\cite{kerbl20233d}, we apply physically based rendering (PBR) to get a PBR color for each 3D Gaussian point, which is then alpha-composited to obtain a rendered color for the corresponding image pixel.
+For robust material and lighting estimation, we split the incident light into a global environment map and an indirect incident light field.
+To capture accurate visibility for each 3D Gaussian, we propose a novel ray tracing method based on the bounding volume hierarchy (BVH), which enables efficient visibility pre-computing for real-time rendering.
+Additionally, the proposed ray tracing method can handle complex occlusion relationships in a novel multi-object composition scene, thus realizing realistic shadow effects.
+Moreover, proper regularizations are introduced to enhance the geometry and mitigate the material-lighting ambiguity during the optimization, including constraints on depth distribution, smoothness priors, and a lighting regularization.

 Extensive experiments conducted across diverse datasets demonstrate the improved material and lighting estimation results and novel view rendering quality.
 Additionally, we illustrate the relightable and editable capabilities of our system through multi-object composition in a novel lighting environment.
-To summarize, major contributions of the paper include: \begin{itemize} \item We propose a material and lighting decomposition scheme for 3D Gaussian Splatting, where a normal vector, BRDF values, and incident lights are assigned and optimized for each 3D Gaussian point. \item We introduce a novel point-based ray-tracing approach based on bounding volume hierarchy, enabling efficient visibility baking of every 3D Gaussian point and rendering of a 3D scene with realistic shadow effect. \item We demonstrate a comprehensive graphics pipeline solely based on a discretized point representation, supporting relighting, editing, and ray tracing of a reconstructed 3D point cloud.
+To summarize, major contributions of the paper include: \begin{itemize} \item We propose a material and lighting decomposition scheme for 3D Gaussian Splatting, where a normal vector, BRDF values, and incident lights are assigned and optimized for each 3D Gaussian point. \item We introduce a novel point-based ray tracing approach based on bounding volume hierarchy, enabling efficient visibility pre-computing for each 3D Gaussian point and rendering of a 3D scene with realistic shadow effect. \item We demonstrate a comprehensive graphics pipeline solely based on a discretized point representation, supporting relighting, editing, and ray tracing of a reconstructed 3D point cloud. \end{itemize}